Key Takeaways

 - Keep the focus on business visibility, citations, and referral value.

-FAQ: Directory Submission Sites in 2026
+Frequently Asked Questions: Directory Submission Sites in 2026

 Are directory submissions still relevant for SEO?